 Getting Started with the AV Control Touch Panel

-To adjust the in-room volume during a local presentation, use the Room Volume buttons on the right.
-The top button increases volume and bottom decreases.
+To adjust the in-room volume during a local presentation, use the Volume buttons on the right.
+The top button increases volume and the bottom decreases.

-Switch back and forth from one input source to the other as desired, for example from In-Room PC to Document Camera.
+Switch back and forth from one input source to the other as desired, for example from Lectern PC to Document Camera.

 When you are done your presentation, please be sure to turn off the system by using the Shutdown button in the upper right (see instruction on last page below).

 To begin using the room for video conferencing, choose the appropriate preset from the following options: